Thursday, March 28, 2019

 OF AQUARIUS

 With LSD's appearance in recent festival favorites like Mandy, Good Time(subtextually at least) Mother- and Rick and Morty,-, our current 'cool' media landscape is connecting to older LSD-era films like 1969's The Big CubeThe Trip, and other films reviewed on this site in the "Great Acid Cinema" series (see the Lysergic Canon collection in the sidebar to the right, bro).
-In other words, what I was hoping for when I started this site back in 2003, out in the desert like Claudia Cardinale in Once Upon a Time in the West, has come to pass.
+In other words, what I was hoping for when I started this site back in 2003, out in the desert like Claudia Cardinale in Once Upon a Time in the West, waiting for the railroad to pass by, is now here.
 So this site is finally au currant, but be careful what you wish for with such a dangerous substance.
-The overall mission of this blog has always been to help situate these experiences, however surreal and nightmarish, in a less-demonized or ridiculed context, academically, to incorporate the expanded consciousness of the psychedelic experience into mainstream academic parlance.
-Too often these experiences have been depicted in fashions either condemning and prudish (Go Ask Alice), too literal (the transformation into an actual ape in Altered States), self-important (Fear and Loathing in Las Vegas) or naive (Revolution).
-While trying to chronicle the psychedelic experience, filmmakers have the knee-jerk habit of running back from the lip of the void like nervous seagulls in the surf.
+And I'm too old to make a fuss about it.
+The overall mission of this blog has always been to help situate these experiences, however surreal and nightmarish, in a less-demonized or ridiculed context, to incorporate the expanded consciousness of the psychedelic experience into mainstream academic parlance.
+Too often these drug experience films are either misinformed (Go Ask Alice), overly literal (the transformation into an actual ape in Altered States), self-important (Fear and Loathing in Las Vegas) or naive (Revolution).
+While trying to chronicle the psychedelic experience, filmmakers have the knee-jerk habit of running back from the lip of the void like nervous seagulls from the edge of the surf.
 Few filmmakers are able to include a validation of the genuine mystical experience offered by the psychedelic solution without getting naive and Aquarian, self-important, or preachy.
-And if it's the other, the condemnation, there is usually ample proof they're totally inexperienced, writing through fear.
-The only people qualified to condemn would be, in my view, the ER nurses at a 1967 San Francisco hospital on a Saturday night, as one hippie after another comes in terrified they're dying or worse, got too high on acid and fell off a roof or out a window, or drank bleach by mistake or something.
-I don't know the numbers on that, it's impossible to believe anyone who wasn't there.
-But Gaspar - he breaks the rules by knowing them.
-You can feel the lysergic emanations from this film, and there's no guide to stand in for reality (ala Charles Haid in Altered States, or Willem Dafoe in Antichrist).
+And if it's the other, the condemnation, there is usually ample proof they're totally inexperienced, writing through fear from horror stories in the news about children getting hooked smoking the LSD.

 Only a fool follows his death drive over a 'literal' edge.
 The rest of us can feel the splat of the concrete without ever even opening the window.
+And it's hardly something we wish upon ourselves, but if we don't resist or judge it, just experience it and let it go, we're already halfway out of the K-hole, so to speak.

-Gaspar Noé's film hears the voices and goes over, but also is wise to the set-up.
+Gaspar Noé's film hears the voices and jumps off the roof, but also is wise to the set-up.
 He's going to the deep and genuinely disturbing places (4) on our behalf.
-Picking up where Aronofsky's Mother! left off, bringing it all back home to Zulawski, Von Trier, and Bunuel, he captures, in a vivid gut-punch sense, the quickness with which sanity can be shed like a loose garment.
-That thousands of years of socialization can be stripped away with a few eyedropper-loads slipped into a punch bowl hints that the natural state of man may well be a kind of group madness, a collective insanity, where uninhibited carnality and sudden, brutal violence, incest, auto-abortive violence and self-immolation all occur naturally in a desperate bid to escape the terrifying totality of the unpartitioned self.
-As in very few films made outside France (naturalmente), we're exploring a very hard to find area of the psychedelic experience, the second and third stages of Stanislav Grof's Prenatal Birth Model, the feeling being trapped in the canal, the sadomasochistic horror of raw experience.
-The falling from blissful amniotic union with the mother to the trauma, kicking and screaming, of raw unencumbered consciousness, where pain and pleasure are intertwined in the yawning chasm of unfiltered, unpartitioned 'experience' of pre-egoic consciousness.
+Picking up where Aronofsky's Mother! left off, bringing it all back home to Zulawski, Von Trier, and Bunuel.
+He captures, in a vivid gut-punch sense, the quickness with which thousands of years of socialization and rational order can be stripped away with a few eyedropper-loads.
+Of course it happened once in Europe as a bunch of ergot got in the break and seldom since and YET the natural state of man may well be a kind of group madness, 'mass' insanity, where uninhibited carnality and sudden, brutal violence, incest, auto-abortive violence and self-immolation all occur naturally in a desperate bid to escape the terrifying totality of the unpartitioned self.

 Why only in France?
-Directors like American Abel Ferrara, the Polish Zulawski, Spanish Bunuel, and the Argentine Martel often wind up working and living there, maybe because that's where they're 'understood'?
+Extreme directors like American Abel Ferrara, the Polish Zulawski, Spanish Bunuel, and the Argentine Martel often wind up working and living there, maybe because that's where they're 'understood'?
 As one of the dancers says before the shit goes down, (I paraphrase) only in Paris (and maybe Belgium) do they respect the true artist.
 And baby, the only ones able to accurately hurl a mirrored dagger into the illusion-loving eye of today's world are the artists so batshit crazy they're all but booted out of their native lands, spiritually-speaking.
 America, simply, has no thousands of years of socialization to shed.
 When we strip off our socialized paradigm, all that remains is a frozen-stiff Nicholson.

 I THINK I MUCK TOUCH TOO, MAN